2013 Huang Case in Qatar: Forensic evidence

 While the death certificate indicated that the causes of death as "cachexia and dehydration," an independent review performed by a US pediatric forensic pathologist questioned the determination.
 The formal definition of cachexia is the loss of body mass that cannot be reversed nutritionally.
 Cachexia can produce symptoms such as weight loss and muscle atrophy, which often looks similar to starvation, and can be caused by a range of conditions, including congestive heart failure and autoimmune diseases.
 These causes were not screened in the report by the medical examiner in Doha.

 One theory of Gloria's death was that she was starved.
 Eyewitness accounts claim that the last time Gloria was seen eating was four days prior to her death.
 However, Gloria was witnessed walking around her home the day before she died by a visiting family.
 Her brothers recounted to the police how they had played with her and that she had appeared normal in the days before she died.
-While a child can go a few days without eating without risk of starvation, a child would not have the physical strength to walk one day before death due to starvation.

-As noted in the report by the Qatari medical examiner, Dr. Anis Mahmoud Khalifa, Gloria also lacked other physical hallmarks of a child who was starved to death or abused.
+According to the report by the Qatari medical examiner, Dr. Anis Mahmoud Khalifa, Gloria also lacked other physical hallmarks of a child who was starved to death or abused.

 There were also several other considerations regarding Gloria's medical history that were not addressed by the medical examiner.
 Gloria suffered from giardia when she was adopted, an infection which is difficult to eliminate.
 She also had recent blood tests showing severely low levels of a certain type of leukocytes that may have been a sign of an underlying bone marrow condition.
 In addition, Gloria had a vitamin D deficiency.

 The medical examiner's report also made no mention of testing the vitreous humour, the clear gel inside the eyes, which is a standard way to diagnose dehydration.
 Gloria's bodily fluids were tested only for drugs, poison and semen, and all tests were negative.

-Due to the non-conclusive results of the autopsy, the cause of death for Gloria was never established by the prosecution.
-Despite lacking this essential evidence for pursuing murder charges, the prosecutor insisted that the parents intentionally harmed their daughter.